minor-002/Git-Network-Learning/README.md

 I am a seasoned traditional network engineer with extensive experience working with CLI.
 Currently, I am transitioning into network automation, driven by curiosity and a passion for continuous learning.
 As a beginner in automation, I have started hands-on practice to build practical skills and gain real-world experience in this evolving field.
 To be honest, AI and internet resources will be my teachers, guiding me along this path.

+## Disclaimer
+The content in this repository is provided for learning and reference purposes only.
+Any scripts, configurations, or automation workflows should be reviewed and tested in a lab environment before being used in production.
+Use of this content is at your own risk.

 📌 About This Repository

 This is my first repository as I begin my journey into network automation.
 It serves as: